AbdUlHamedMaree/advanced-typescript/part-2/README.md

 **ABSOLUTELY NOT!**

-this what's called _lateral type_, in this type you can build up an whole new type by mixing stuff and shape it as you want.
+this what's called _literal type_, in this type you can build up an whole new type by mixing stuff and shape it as you want.

 let's put this ALL together to build a real life application.